 This drink is relatively quick to make although it does require quite substantial chilling time (I would say 2 hours would be absolute minimum) as it really is most refreshing when properly chilled.
 It might not be as quick as opening a can of fizzy pop but it’s definitely healthier and (if I dare to add) tastier. 🙂 You don’t necessarily need to caramelise sugar before adding the fruit but I went for this method just to add a little bit of extra flavour to this cooler.
 Mint and lemon are highly recommended not only as garnishes as they really round the whole drink off nicely.

 In addition to my Rhubarb & Ginger Cooler with Mint & Lemon I highly recommend you try this Blood Orange & Ginger Smoothie which is so delicious, filling and refreshing too.
 When blood oranges are out of season you can simply substitute them with whatever oranges are available.
-I also have delicious and super simple rhubarb bake coming to the blog very soon so watch this space.
+If you fancy baking with rhubarb you will love my Easy Rhubarb Cake which is simply out of this world!

 Refreshing, non-alcoholic drink perfect for keeping you cool on those hot Summer days.